 In its native form, the Faster R-CNN model is a floating-point model that has a size of about 173MB for nearly 50 million parameters when using the ResNet-50 backbone.

 To distribute this mode efficiently over networks, a sender-only quantization and pruning step may prove very helpful.
-In our experiment, we used the Neural Compressor open-source software to reduce the model size to about 40MB, with a quantization to int8.
+In our experiment, we used the Neural Network Intelligence [1] (NNI) framework open-source software to perform quantization and pruning to reduce the model size to about 40MB, with a quantization to int8.
 A fine-tuning step calibrated the quantized model weight using the Coco dataset to improve its prediction accuracy and precision.
 The original and the compressed model are uploaded to the GitHub repository.

 It is worth noting that several attempts to compress other models, e.g. RetinaNet, have failed because most of these models were not traceable.
 That is, they contained custom code and python functions, which cannot be traced properly.
-This requirement from traceability makes the task of compressing random models very hard if not impossible.
+The compression efficiency is adversely impacted when models are hard to trace.

 The results are summarized in the following table: